-The Fund maintains a higher overall sustainability score than the Bloomberg EURO Aggregate index, based on the Investment Manager's rating system.
-This benchmark (which is a broad market index) does not take into account the environmental and social characteristics promoted by the Fund.
+The Fund maintains a positive absolute sustainability score, based on the Investment Manager's rating system.
 No reference benchmark has been designated for the purpose of meeting the environmental or social characteristics promoted by the financial product.
 The sustainability score of the Fund is measured by SustainEx[TM], Schroders' proprietary tool that provides an estimate of the potential social and environmental costs and benefits that an issuer may create.

-The Fund is actively managed and invests at least two-thirds of its assets in fixed and floating rate securities denominated in Euro issued by governments, government agencies, supra-nationals and companies worldwide.
+The Fund is actively managed and invests at least two-thirds of its assets directly, or indirectly through derivatives, in equity and equity related securities of European companies.